 How do I make a referral?

-If you have a patient who you think needs support from the services provided by Cransley Hospice you can make a referral using the following contact numbers.
+If you have a patient who you think needs support from the services provided by Cransley Hospice you can make a referral in the following ways:

 End of Life Practice Development Team